Skip to content

 The scene now had a solid foundation, but I wanted to push it further, so I added noise to give it more credibility.

 I added more details to the area around the house and decorated its interior.
 For that, I used a lot of free assets from Quixel Megascans and Unreal Engine Marketplace, as well as some purchases from Marketplace.
-I then created materials and basic assets, not because I want to be a modeler or material designer, but because I like to know and understand a process even if I don't want to become an expert in that field.
-Just having a basic understanding of a topic can be a great benefit, especially in game development where people's tasks are often closely linked and co-dependent on each other.
+I then created materials and basic assets, not because I wanted to be a modeler or material designer, but because I like to know and understand a process even if I don't want to become an expert in that field.
+Just having a basic understanding of a topic can be a great benefit, especially in game development, where people's tasks are often closely linked and co-dependent on each other.

-Lighting & post process
+Lighting & post-process

-Before this project, I barely had an understanding of what lighting and post process can do and was surprised at how they can elevate a scene.
+Before this project, I barely had an understanding of what lighting and post-process can do and was surprised at how they can elevate a scene.
 No wonder this field is an expertise of its own.
-For this task I created a smaller study of a forest scene to learn more about creating an environmental scene.
+For this task, I created a smaller study of a forest scene to learn more about creating an environmental scene.
 I used tutorial guidance to create landscape materials and to model basic vegetation.

-With these new skills, I went back to my Hunter’s Mountain Cabin project where I applied what I’d learned.
-My goal was to create a golden hour mood, which was recommended by my mentor Scot.
+With these new skills, I went back to my Hunter’s Mountain Cabin project, where I applied what I’d learned.
+My goal was to create a golden hour mood, which was recommended by my mentor, Scot.
 He also advised me on the sky treatment and the fog height to further make the scene look like the real deal.

 House breakdown

 I wanted to add a cabin to my scene, with a waterfall nearby and a small river flowing into a lake.
 I built a basic blockout to get a feel for the composition, the scale of the scene, and the house itself.
-First I used the Unreal Engine blockout tools, then I replaced them with models and textures from Quixel Megascans to create a draft of the scene.
+First, I used the Unreal Engine blockout tools, and then I replaced them with models and textures from Quixel Megascans to create a draft of the scene.
 The fence was created by putting together woodpiles.
-I added extra detail with assets like storage barrels and items from the Megascans library.
+I added extra detail using assets like storage barrels and items from the Megascans library.
 The white cylinder on the right was scaled to a height of 1.8m.

-As the terrain developed I curated the trees surrounding the house and worked out how the path leads down to the main road.
+As the terrain developed, I curated the trees surrounding the house and worked out how the path would lead down to the main road.
 I then decided to create a room interior.
-For the room interior, I used the model from the Brushify Asset Pack to create the layout of the walls and for the roof structure of the house.
+For the room interior, I used the model from the Brushify Asset Pack to create the layout of the walls and the roof structure of the house.
 I applied the wood plank texture for the floor and changed the roof texture.
 I adjusted the base of the house to a rectangle and placed stone bricks on the exterior.
 I was pleased with the results and added stairs to the front of the house.
 I used the same stone bricks to indicate a path going from the house to the main road.

 With the foundation of the house established, the next step was to add details.
 Houses are often made up of simple shapes and parts.
-I used wood planks and trims on the walls and roof, then I added plants and decals to make it look old and weathered.
+I used wood planks and trims on the walls and roof.
+Then I added plants and decals to make it look old and weathered.

-For the interior, I decided to go for a one room layout with a ladder leading to the upper floor.
+For the interior, I decided to go for a one-room layout with a ladder leading to the upper floor.
 I wanted the room to have lots of details but remain open so you can see through it without obstacles hindering the view.
 That's why I placed the beams of the house on the outer walls.
 The main focus of the room would be the fireplace, then the bed, table, and a working area, which later became the writing table.
 I wrote down lists of objects and materials that you would find in a cabin.
-With the list, I gathered assets from free sources like the Quixel Megascans Library and paid for asset packs from Unreal Engine Marketplace.
+With the list, I gathered assets from free sources like the Quixel Megascans Library and paid-for asset packs from Unreal Engine Marketplace.
 I did the same for the environment surrounding the cabin, making a list of foliage for the area.
 I used tree stump models and cut wood to indicate humans interacting with nature.

 oliver-rotter-mountain-cabin-interior-1